Living & studying away from home

 For guidance on choosing the right option, visit our accommodation page.

-Further information on budgeting and living out of home can be found by visiting Ready4Uni.
+Further information on budgeting can be found by visiting our Financial Health Resources page.